PrefectHQ/prefect/docs/orchestration/integrations/pagerduty.md

 * ***Notify on-call responders based on Prefect automation rules.***
 * ***Send event data from Prefect with links to the flow run and agents that triggered the event.***
 * ***Create high and low urgency incidents based on the severity of the event from the Prefect event payload.***
-* ***(Coming Soon...)
-Depending on your preference, either create multiple integrations in a PagerDuty Service for corresponding Prefect flows and agents or reuse an integration key to create multiple actions that can be used by many automation rules in Prefect***
+* ***Depending on your preference, either create multiple integrations in a PagerDuty Service for corresponding Prefect flows and agents or reuse an integration key to create multiple actions that can be used by many automation rules in Prefect***

 ## How it Works